 THE NEW TRINITY: DO WE ALL PRAY TO THE SAME GOD?

 But, does this view represent the Truth?
 Is the God of Israel the sum total of all that Judaism, Christianity and Islam attribute to Him?
-Or do the three monotheistic religions really pray to three different gods, only One of Whom is the Creator of Existence, thereby revealing the other two to be false gods, no different than the ancient pagan gods which preceded them?
+Or do the three monotheistic religions instead pray to three different Gods, only One of Whom is the Creator of Existence, thereby revealing the other two to be false gods, no different than the ancient pagan gods which preceded them?

-Why, when Society’s watchwords are Toleration and Fellowship, is this analysis important? -- only because God enjoined upon the Jewish people one Commandment which, in its simplicity, serves as the foundation stone for all of the others.
-After reminding our people that "I am HaShem, your God, Who has taken you out of the Land of Egypt, from the House of Slavery" (Exodus 20:2; and Deuteronomy 5:6), God immediately thunders:
+Why, when Society’s watchwords are Toleration and Fellowship, is this analysis important?
+It is important, because the God of Israel enjoined upon the Jewish people one Commandment which, in its simplicity, serves as the foundation stone for all of the others.
+After reminding our people that “‘I am HaShem, your God, Who has taken you out of the Land of Egypt, from the House of Slavery’” (Exodus 20:2 & Deuteronomy 5:6), God immediately thunders:

-God has deigned, through the Hebrew Bible (the first five books of which are collectively denominated as the Torah), to reveal to us His Eternal Attributes, His Message and that which He expects of us as His Chosen People.
+God has deigned, through the Hebrew Bible (the first five books of which are collectively denominated as the Torah, meaning: “Teaching”), to reveal to us His Eternal Attributes, His Eternal Message and that which He expects of us as His Chosen People.
 God said of and to us:

 And just to reveal a bit of the Future to our people, God immediately added to the preceding Admonishment this specific Prophetic Warning: